What is a civil Parking Charge Notice?

 8. Mitigating circumstances.
 For example, health issues or vehicle breakdown.

-2 Use our parking ticket appeal tool
+2 Create your parking ticket appeal letter

 We know that companies take notice of certain legal phrases when you complain or challenge unfair charges.